2008 Merrie Monarch Ho'ike Photos

 Hula Girl Merrie Monarch 2008

 A Japanese Kumu (teacher) teaching in Maui who studied under Johnny Lum Ho on the Big Island sang for the next hula.
-She has an awesome voice.
+She had an awesome voice.

 Hula from Merrie Monarch Hoike April 2008